python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/bot.md

 ```
 See [here](../creating-bot-account) for help with obtaining the bot token, and [here](../obtaining-discord-ids#guild-id) for help with obtaining the guild's ID.

-**Note**: The `.env` is and should remain ignored by git, otherwise you risk pushing sensitive information.
 ##### 1.2 Setting up the script environment
 The bootstrapping script is a Python program so you will need a compatible Python version and the necessary dependencies installed,
 which are all detailed here: